State storage#

 Compression is optional and its behaviour is controlled via options.

-is prefixed by a magic string that specifies the compression algorithm:
+If enabled, the serialized object of type bytes is prefixed by a magic string that specifies the compression algorithm:

 Supported compression codecs